-City Council at the April 2nd meeting formally created a new Rent Stabilization Commission comprised of tenants and landlords and tasked with recommending changes to the city’s rent stabilization ordinance.
-This is only the latest step in a two year effort to amend our ordinance.
-Yet it is a bold move to give tenants and landlords a real voice in the process.
-And it is the most tangible sign to date of the city’s commitment to the effective regulation of rental housing in Beverly Hills.
-Read on about the membership, scope and duties of the new commission as well as the next steps in standing it up.
+City Council on April 2nd formally created a new Rent Stabilization Commission.
+Comprised of tenants and landlords and tasked with recommending changes to the city’s rent stabilization ordinance, it is a bold move to give tenants and landlords a real voice on issues that affect us.
+And it is the most tangible sign to date of the city’s commitment to the rent stabilization ordinance.

 Last fall City Council signaled an interest to create a new commission to administer some aspects of the rent stabilization ordinance, namely the adjudication of landlord requests to terminate ‘disruptive’ tenants.
 Council added that for-cause reason for termination in October when it ended no-just-cause termination.
 Landlords needed a way to deal with ‘problem’ tenants without bringing an court action to evict, they told Council, so councilmembers searched for a more expedient process, which it incorporated into the rent stabilization ordinance last November.